-Inspire national commitments to restoration by engaging in a robust dialogue with Ministers of Agriculture and Environment in the region;
+Support national commitments to restoration by engaging in a robust dialogue with ministries of environment and agriculture;

-49% of greenhouse gas emissions in Latin America and the Caribbean in 2012 resulted from forestry, land-use change, and agriculture.
+An estimated 58% of greenhouse gas emissions in Latin America and the Caribbean come from forestry, land-use change, and agriculture.

-Latin America and the Caribbean account for about half of the world’s remaining tropical and southern temperate forests.
+Latin America and the Caribbean contain about 50% of the world's biodiversity.

 Land restoration can increase food productivity and security for an estimated 49 million under-nourished people in Latin America and the Caribbean.